 BENEFICIARIES: Water Harvesting Job-Training Program; Low-Income Household Energy Assistance Program

 The Tucson YWCA, whose mission is to eliminate racism and empower women, is collaborating with Solar Commons to site our US Green Building Council Legacy Award project.
 Solar Commons has raised the funds and is building a 15kW solar array in this historically rich, underserved community.
 The Solar Commons demonstration project will be integrated into the YWCA's new permaculture landscape plan.
 It will deliver clean electricity on site at a lower cost than the YWCA currently pays.
 The YWCA is part of Tucson's emerging 2030 District, "a private-public-nonprofit collaborative working to create groundbreaking high performance building districts in Tucson that aim to dramatically reduce energy and water consumption as well as climate-changing emissions from transportation."
 As part of the 2030 District plan, the Solar Commons demonstration project would include water catchment features as part of its long term structural design.
 The beneficiaries of the Solar Commons trust are 1) a job-training program that YWCA is developing for low-income community residents to build local water harvesting infrastructure in drought-susceptible Tucson; and 2) a local Low-Income Household Energy Assistance Program (LIHEAP) working in the YWCA's service area.
 The Solar Commons Trust will be managed by PMHDC, a local community development financial institution already working with the YWCA to develop social entrepreneurship training.
 University of Arizona (School of Architecture; School of Art), YWCA and Solar Commons are in the process of forming a partnership to build the water-harvesting infrastructure and public art that would connect the YWCA's Solar Commons with a Water Commons--two synergistic demonstrations of how local institutions can equitably manage shared resources in sunshine and rainwater for ecological and social justice.
 Solar Commons and the Vermont Law School Energy Clinic are designing the legal documents to support the project; to execute the legal documents we are working with Pilar Thomas at Lewis Roca Rothgerber Christie through our US Department of Energy Solar in Your Community Challenge grant.
-Solar Commons and YWCA filed the project's interconnection application with Tucson Electric Power Company in June 2017.
-We expect to complete the legal trust work in August and the construction work by November.
+The YWCA received approval for the project's interconnection application with Tucson Electric Power Company in July 2017.
+Solar Commons will complete the legal trust work in August and the construction work by November of 2017.
 Solar Commons has hired Val Rauluk at Clean Energy Corporation, a Tucson-based solar energy nonprofit, to assist in our efforts.
 Updates on this project will be posted here.

 TRUSTEE: The Rural Renewable Energy Alliance (RREAL)